MicrosoftDocs/visualstudio-docs/docs/sharepoint/creating-site-columns-content-types-and-lists-for-sharepoint.md

 ---
-title: "Creating Site Columns, Content Types, and Lists for SharePoint | Microsoft Docs"
+title: "Creating Site Columns, Content Types, and Lists for SharePoint"
 titleSuffix: ""
 description: Create site columns, content types, and lists for SharePoint.
 Visual Studio provides project item templates for these types of SharePoint items. ms.date: "02/02/2017"